TheAirship/LoggrJack/README.md

 Thanks to [@TroyHunt](https://github.com/troyhunt) for his excellent work on Have I Been Pwned?\
 Thanks to the many, many people who put time and effort into developing the modules used in LoggerJack.\
 \
-Licensed under [Apache License 2.0](https://github.com/TheAirship/LoggerJack/blob/main/LICENSE)
+Questions, comments, and suggestions for improvement are welcome.
+Contact: infosec@theairship.cloud Licensed under [Apache License 2.0](https://github.com/TheAirship/LoggerJack/blob/main/LICENSE)